 Treating crooked teeth can help patients enjoy a more confident and healthy smile.
-Crooked teeth present both cosmetic and oral health complications that can deter patients from sharing their natural smile.
+Crooked teeth present both cosmetic and oral health complications that can deter patients from sharing their natural smiles.
 With advancements in cosmetic dentistry crooked smiles can be visually straightened in less time with more natural-looking results.

 Cosmetic dentist Dr. Carter Perkins offers 25 years of experience providing beautiful and natural smiles to patients in both Marion and Citrus County communities.
 Dedicated to advancing his dentistry skills, Dr. Perkins and our entire dental care team take hours of advanced education courses each year.
-Dr. Perkins uses the most modern dental materials and state of the art technology to provide patients with high-quality dentistry that improves the health and aesthetics of their teeth and gums.
+Dr. Perkins uses the most modern dental materials and state-of-the-art technology to provide patients with high-quality dentistry that improves the health and aesthetics of their teeth and gums.

 Treatment Options for Crooked Teeth

 Treatment for crooked teeth will vary depending on the severity of malocclusion and tooth alignment.
-Dr. Perkins will provide patients with a comprehensive oral health exam that will evaluate all aspects of your oral health.
+Dr. Perkins will provide patients with a comprehensive oral health exam that will evaluate all aspects of their oral health.
 For more complex orthodontic concerns, Dr. Perkins may refer patients to a local orthodontist.
 Dr. Perkins will help patients determine their best course of treatment for optimal results.

 - Invisible braces- Dr. Perkins is a Dunnellon Invisalign® dentist, offering a clear alternative to traditional braces for both teens and adults.
-Discreet and practical, Invisalign uses a series of custom designed clear aligners to straighten teeth and realign a crooked bite gradually.
+Discreet and practical, Invisalign uses a series of custom-designed clear aligners to straighten teeth and realign a crooked bite gradually.

 - Tooth Bonding- An affordable alternative to porcelain veneers, tooth bonding can be used to straighten the appearance of crooked teeth.
-Bonding is a flexible composite resin that is applied directly to the tooth and molded into a natural looking shape.
+Bonding is a flexible composite resin that is applied directly to the tooth and molded into a natural-looking shape.

 Oral Health & Crooked Teeth

 Left untreated, crooked teeth can eventually lead to more complex dental problems.
 If you only have one or two crooked teeth, you may not consider them an oral health concern.
 However, even one crooked tooth can increase your risk of developing additional dental health problems.
-Crooked teeth can cause misalignment of the bite leading to excessive tooth wear, chipping or cracking.
+Crooked teeth can cause misalignment of the bite leading to excessive tooth wear, chipping, or cracking.

 Crooked teeth can also be an underlying cause of chronic jaw pain and affect the function of the bite.
 Patients with crooked teeth may have a more difficult time thoroughly cleaning the crooked tooth and may experience an increased risk of tooth decay, or tooth loss.